 Cautions & Further Explanation

 You should keep in mind the importance of timing when implementing the cash to working capital ratio as a tool for comparing a company’s various reporting periods.

 For example, monthly events such as payroll or large accounts payable check runs can significantly impact the amount of cash a business has on hand at any point in time.

-If you were to measure a firm’s cash to working capital ratio immediately before a large payout, both its level of cash and its ratio value would be higher than they would be just afterwards.
+If you were to measure a firm’s cash to WC ratio immediately before a large payout, both its level of cash and its ratio value would be higher than they would be just afterwards.

-In other words, the inherent timing of any large, regular cash expenditures can drastically skew the results of an organization’s cash to working capital ratio.
+In other words, the inherent timing of any large, regular cash expenditures can drastically skew the results of an organization’s cash to WC ratio.